Powered by RND

 About Edinburgh Outdoors

 Edinburgh Outdoors is a podcast exploring the city’s green spaces and the people in them.
-From community gardens to secret spaces or learning about both our history and our future, getting outside brings benefit to everyone, and Edinburgh outdoors is the best place to be!
+From community gardens to secret spaces, learning about the city’s history or just finding a space to breathe, getting outside brings benefit to everyone, and being outdoors in Edinburgh is the best place to be!

 Podcast website

-Listen to Edinburgh Outdoors, C.R.E.A.M.
-(The TDC Podcast) and many other podcasts from around the world with the radio.net app
+Listen to Edinburgh Outdoors, Smith and Sniff and many other podcasts from around the world with the radio.net app

 Get the free radio.net app